bfh/moodle-tiny_multilang2/README.md

    - tests/ (if you're not going to test it with Behat)
    - .gitmodules
    - build.xml
  - Install the plugin from Moodle.
+ - Optional: Adjust the settings in "Site administration" -> "Plugins" -> "Tiny Multi-Language Content (v2) settings".

 ## Troubleshooting

 If the language selection does not appear in the editor:
  - Check that the multilang2 filter is installed and enabled.
+ - If you don't use the multilang2 filter, check that the setting "Support <span> tags" is active.
  - Check that your site has at least two languages installed.

 ## Version History